Physio Edge podcast

 Category:general -- posted at: 9:25pm AEDT

-The thorax is often considered stiff and stable by Physiotherapists and manual therapists, and precious little of our undergrad or postgrad training incorporating or seeing the need for motor control of this area.
+The thorax is often considered stiff and stable by Physiotherapists and manual therapists, and precious little of our undergrad or postgrad training incorporates motor control of this area.
+Is it really important?

 • What bones and joints make up a “Thoracic ring”